volcano-sh/volcano/doc/design/queue_api.md

 [Resource sharing architecture for batch and serving workloads in Kubernetes](https://docs.google.com/document/d/1-H2hnZap7gQivcSU-9j4ZrJ8wE_WwcfOkTeAGjzUyLA/edit#) proposed
 `QueueJob` feature to run batch job with services workload in Kuberentes.
 Considering the complexity, the whole batch job proposal was seperated into two phase: `Queue` and `QueueJob`.
-This document presents the API deinition of `Queue` for MVP.
+This document presents the API definition of `Queue` for MVP.

 ### Scope